Strongly Goldilocks Domains, quantitative Visibility, and Applications

-Now, we take a neighbourhood of $p$, $U_p$ so that $\Psi:\Omega\cap U_p \rightarrow G$ is a biholomorphism of closures and we $G$ is convex.
-By \eqref{important2}, applying Lemma \ref{lemmaneedsproof} to $G$ and Lemma \ref{localization} to $\Omega$ and $\Omega\cap U_p$ gives Again, due to \eqref{effective}, \eqref{hit} shows that $p=q$ case is also impossible.
+Due to \eqref{effective}, \eqref{hit} shows that $p=q$ case is also impossible.
 This concludes the proof of the proposition. \end{proof} Although they are proven with global assumptions, we remark that the estimates above are also of local character.
-That is to say, if $U_p$ is a small enough convexifiable neighbourhood of $p\in\partial \Omega$ is and if the SG conditions are satisfied near $p$, there is another neighbourhood of $p$, $U'_p\subset \subset U_p$ such that for $x,y\in U'_p$ the estimates given above are satisfied.
-To see this one may use the localizations $k_D \geq k_{D\cap U_p}-c$ given in Lemma \ref{localization} and $ck_D \geq k_{D\cap U_p}$ due to \cite{FR}.
-For details, the interested reader may examine the proofs of \cite[Theorem 1.4]{BNT} and \cite[Theorem 1.7]{NT}. \\ Another thing to note is that these estimates are only good when $x,y$ are close.
-By Lemma \ref{anypointiskpoint}, any $p\in\partial \Omega$ is a $k$-point, thus by Lemma \ref{klemma} when $x$ and $y$ are far we have the much better estimate It is not difficult to see that the proof of Proposition \ref{lowerboundugly1} implicitly suggests that an analogue of Lemma \ref{lemmaneedsproof} holds on convexifiable SG domains.
-This means that in some sense Proposition \ref{lowerboundugly1} is not sharp.
+That is to say, if $U_p$ is a small enough convexifiable neighbourhood of $p\in\partial \Omega$ is and if the SG domain conditions are satisfied near $p$, there is another neighbourhood of $p$, $U'_p\subset \subset U_p$ such that for $x,y\in U'_p$ the estimates given above are satisfied.
+To see this one may use the localizations $k_\Omega\geq k_{\Omega\cap U_p}-c$ given in Lemma \ref{lem:localization} and $ck_\Omega\geq k_{\Omega\cap U_p}$ due to \cite{FR}.
+For details, the interested reader may examine the proofs of \cite[Theorem 1.4]{BNT} and \cite[Theorem 1.7]{NT}.

+Another thing to note is that these estimates are only good when $x,y$ are close.
+By Lemma \ref{anypointiskpoint}, any $p\in\partial \Omega$ is a $k$-point, thus by Lemma \ref{klemma} when $x$ and $y$ are far we have the much better estimate

+It is not difficult to see that the proof of Proposition \ref{lowerboundugly1} implicitly suggests that an analogue of Lemma \ref{lem:proofisgiven} holds on convexifiable SG domains.
+This means, in some sense, that Proposition \ref{lowerboundugly1} is not sharp.
 We include it in order to compare it with Proposition \ref{lowerboundgood1} to get a unified estimate.
 To state our results, we set